By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-Google has confirmed that it is not too late to review your backlink profile for your website and remove any bad backlinks (i.e. disavow) before the next version of Penguin (4.0) being released before the year is out.
+Google has confirmed that it is not too late to review your backlink profile for your website and remove any bad backlinks (i.e., disavow) before the next version of Penguin (4.0) is released later this year.

 The question came about in response to a rather cool tweet from Sha Menz, who asked: “If my disavow file were an icicle & it fell in the Arctic, would it be too late for a Penguin to hear it?”.
 Gary Illyes at Google responded that “no, it’s not too late.”

-Gary Illyes has also recently confirmed that the new Penguin 4.0 will be likely to be launched by the end of the year:
+Gary Illyes has also recently confirmed that the new Penguin 4.0 would be likely to be launched by the end of the year: